2.2 Priority Populations, Stakeholders, and Participation

 Key Takeaways

-• A priority population should be described specifically and respectfully using assessment data.
+• A priority population should be described specifically and respectfully using assessment data, not vague labels.

-• Stakeholders include people affected by the issue, organizations with influence, service providers, and decision makers.
+• Stakeholders include people affected, organizations with influence, service providers, and decision makers who can sustain or block action.

-• Participation improves relevance, trust, feasibility, and interpretation of findings.
+• Participation improves relevance, trust, feasibility, and the accurate interpretation of findings.

-• Cultural humility requires listening, shared interpretation, and awareness of power differences.
+• Cultural humility requires listening, shared interpretation, and awareness of power differences rather than assumptions from group identity.

 Defining the priority population

 A priority population is the group whose needs, assets, and conditions are the focus of the assessment.
-The description should be specific enough to guide decisions but respectful enough to avoid labeling people as problems.
-A strong description might identify age, setting, geography, language, risk context, or service access pattern when those details are supported by data.
+(The CHES vocabulary deliberately favors "priority population" over older terms like "target audience.")
+A strong description identifies age, setting, geography, language, risk context, or service-access pattern when those details are supported by data, and it stays specific enough to guide decisions while respectful enough to avoid framing people as the problem.

 Stakeholder mapping

-Stakeholders are people or groups who are affected by the issue, influence the issue, provide services, control resources, or can help interpret findings.
-In Area I, candidates should think beyond officials.
-Stakeholders may include residents, youth, caregivers, teachers, clinic staff, faith leaders, employers, community health workers, local businesses, transportation agencies, school nurses, tribal representatives, and policy makers.
+Stakeholders are people or groups who are affected by the issue, influence it, provide services, control resources, or can help interpret findings.
+Think beyond officials: residents, youth, caregivers, teachers, clinic staff, faith leaders, employers, community health workers, school nurses, tribal representatives, transportation agencies, and policy makers.

 CategoryExample question